Corporate Social Responsibility (CSR) involves which of the following?

 Prepare for the Fundamentals of Success in Business Exam.
 Study with comprehensive flashcards and multiple-choice questions featuring hints and explanations.
 Pass your exam with confidence!

-The other options do not align with the essence of CSR.
-Mandatory regulations imposed by governments do enforce certain standards, but they do not represent the voluntary nature of CSR.
-Focusing solely on profit generation disregards the broader responsibilities businesses hold towards society.
-Similarly, limiting operations to local markets does not inherently relate to CSR principles, as impactful CSR can be implemented on a global scale.
+The other options do not capture the essence of CSR.
+For instance, mandatory regulations are imposed by governments and do not reflect the voluntary nature of CSR.
+Focusing solely on profit generation contradicts the CSR philosophy, which promotes a balance between economic goals and societal contributions.
+Lastly, limiting business operations to local markets does not encompass the broader commitment to social responsibility that companies can engage in, as CSR is often about global impact and outreach.

 Subscribe